alexshelto/shell_scripting_reference/README.md

 ```
 =======================================================================================
 when creating a shell script must use "shebang" /location/bash
->>to find the location of where bash is located use command: which bash. that location will be used following shebang.
+to find the location of where bash is located use command: which bash. that location will be used following shebang.
-shebang syntax look like:
+shebang (#!) may look like:
 ```shell
 #! /bin/bash
 ```